 To which Rosemary Gladstar replies..

-“And I say, “Let God Have Her Way’ “
+“And I say, “Let God Have His Way’ “

 Note: As with any health concern you should, of course, listen to your own body and the advice of your health practitioner.
 If you are curious about the research associated with some of these ingredients, check out the University of Maryland Medical Center’s guides to garlic, ginger, and cayenne/capsaicin.